ICS491-Fall2021/meteor-hackathon/README.md

 ## Create Group
 Groups are an essential component of our application (for more information, visit the [Group Page](#group-page) section).
-Users will use the **Create Group** modal to start a group in which other users can join, from the Join Group modal, discussed in more detail under [this section](#join-group).
-Once the user clicks submit, a unique group ID will be generated for the group, so members can view details (such as availabilities) on its own unique page.
+Users will use the **Create Group** modal to start a group that other users can join from the Join Group modal which is discussed in more detail under [this section](#join-group).
+Once the user clicks submit, a unique group ID will be generated for the group, so members can view details (such as availabilities) on a per pergroup basis.

 <img src="./images/CreateGroup.png"/>

 ## Join Group
-Users have the ability to join an existing group, by using the group code.
-They simply have to enter it in the dialog, and voilà, they will be taken to the respective group page!
+Users have the ability to join an existing group by using the group code indicated at the top of the Group Page.
+They simply have to enter it into the modal that appears when Join Group is clicked, and voilà, they will be taken to the respective group page!

 <img src="./images/JoinGroup.png"/>

 ## Group Page
 The Group Page consists of the availabilities calendar (a cumulative calendar of all member's schedules), member display, a COVID rules reminder, and the schedule hangouts list.
-The calendar changes to a deepershade of green based on the number of available people on that particular day.
+The calendar changes to a deeper shade of green based on the number of available people on that particular day.

 <img src="./images/grouppage.jpg"/>

 ## Create Hangout
 After clicking on a date on the group page, you can create a hangout that will be visible on the group page.
 You select the time of the hangout (selected from a dropdown of people's available times), and input a name and description for the hangout.
 If a hangout is proposed for a time when many people (more than 10) are available, a warning will appear.
+Otherwise, the scheduled hangout will be noted in the bottom left of the Group Page, and then contacted list per user (on the Profile Page) is updated.

  <img src="./images/CreateHangout.png"/>